Have a blast with the crew: fun group activities in London to try right now

 Find out more about The Crystal Maze Live Experience

 Challenge your mates to a supercharged version of shuffleboarding, complete with vision technology to total up your scores and shoot replay footage.
 Big pizzas, cocktails, and live DJ sounds turn up the competition.
-In summer, Canary Wharf’s outpost is transformed with a tropical terrace and lunch deals.
-You’ll want to stay beyond sundown.
+There are outposts in Canary Wharf, London Bridge, and a brand-new King’s Cross.
+Trust us, it’s such a good time, you’ll want to eventually hit up all three!

 Read our review of Electric Shuffle.